Javan myna: Taxonomy

 The Javan myna is sometimes included in the great myna (Acridotheres grandis) or the jungle myna (A. fuscus).
-The International Ornithologists' Union recommends not using the name "white-vented myna" to avoid confusion.
+The International Ornithologists' Union recommends not using the name "white-vented myna" to avoid confusion with the pale-bellied myna A. cinereus.

 Description

 The Javan myna is mainly black.
-The wings are brownish-black, and the primaries have white bases.
+The wings are brownish-black, and the primaries have white bases, displayed in flight as a striking white wing bar, along with a white tail bar.
 The undertail-coverts are white.
-There is a short crest on the forehead.Its beak, legs and feet are yellow.
+There is a short crest on the forehead.
+Its beak, legs and feet are yellow.
 The eyes are lemon-yellow.
 The immature is browner.
 Its length is 21–23 cm.
 Its weight is about 100 g.

 Habitat

 The Javan myna is native to Bali and Java, and has been introduced to southeastern Thailand, southern Malaysia, Singapore, Sumatra, the Lesser Sundas, Taiwan, Puerto Rico, Japan and Nepal.
 It is found in cities and cultivated areas.

+Javan mynas are considered endangered in native areas like Java, where excessive cage trapping dwindled its population.

+Introduction to Singapore

+Javan mynas were first introduced to Singapore, a massive colonial trade hub by the British Empire, in the 1920s through caged bird trade.

 Behaviour

-The Javan myna is omnivorous and eats seeds, fruit, nectar, insects and human waste.
-It is often found in large groups.
+Javan mynas are bold and not very afraid of humans.
+Even when within two meter's distance, they would stay put instead of flying likely due to being used to people.
+Javan mynas are kept in cages in Malaysia and Indonesia.

+Javan mynas are found in pairs and associate in larger groups.
 Its voice is similar to that of the common myna.
 It builds its nest in holes.

-The eggs are bluish-glaucous.
-Javan mynas are bold and not very afraid of humans.
-Javan mynas are kept in cages in Malaysia and Indonesia.
-The birds scavenge in groups, minimum two but usually three or more, with all except one feeding and one usually at a vantage point keeping a look out.
+Javan mynas scavenge in groups of 2 to 4, or more, with all except one feeding and one usually at a vantage point keeping a look out.
 If the bird that is keeping watch sees anything that might pose a threat, it alarms the group members with a high pitch tweet and they all flee the area swiftly.

-If one of them is separated, they would tend to tweet to attract other mynas of their kind to come over.
+Javan mynas are also known to be adaptive and are therefore able to learn fast.
+A myna had learnt to fly up to an automatic door's motion sensor which caused it to open.
+It and its mate flew out of the door.

+Javan mynas sleep in one of two ways: